ZiGaMi/ILI9488-XPT2046/README.md

 ## CONSTRAINS
-- Both drivers are written using ST HAL libraries and thus suitable more for STM32
+- Both drivers are written using ST HAL libraries and thus suitable only for STM32.
+For other platforms only low level layer shall be change (gpio, spi and timer for pwm).
-- For know low level SPI interface must be defined by user
+- For know low level SPI interface must be provided by user, unless using STM32 HAL libraries
 - Both drivers are written based on single thread system, thus if using drivers on multithread platform take that into consideration.
 Furhtermore both drivers were tested on signle and multi threaded system (testing on STM32F746ZQ & FreeRTOS v10.2.1 ).
 - SPI interface with display and touch controler is blocking in nature (DMA will be implemented in future)
 - Two separate SPI peripheral is used (combining SPI bus will be implemented in future)